 - Ports: 2 x HDMI, 4 x USB 3.0, 1 x USB-C, 1 x USB C PD 3.0, 2 x USB 2.0, 1 x 3.5mm Audio, 1 x SD card reader and 1 x Gigabit Ethernet port

 Another docking station for two monitors is the one from Tobenone.
-It brings more than a dozen ports to the table.
-It bundles around 16 ports, and unlike the ones above, it bundles dual HDMI ports.
-And hey, there’s an SD card reader as well.
-More importantly, the USB-C port supports Power Delivery and can deliver up to 87W of power to connected laptops.
+It brings more than a dozen ports to the table, and unlike the ones above, it bundles dual HDMI ports.
+And there’s an SD card reader as well.
+More importantly, the USB Type-C port supports Power Delivery to deliver up to 87W of power to connected laptops.

-The form factor is a little different from the ones from the one above.
+The form factor is a little different from the ones above.
 It has a vertical form factor, but the good news is that the device is small and compact and doesn’t occupy much space.
 If you want to avoid spending big bucks and want a functional laptop dock, then the Tobenone Store docking station is one of the best docking stations for multiple monitors.

 - Ports: : 2 x HDMI, 2 x USB-A 3.1 Gen1, 1 x USB-A 3.1, 1 x USB-C, 1 x Gigabit Ethernet, 1 x 3.5mm Audio

 The Belkin USB Type-C dock is a good pick if you want a product from a known brand.
-It supports a 1080P dual-display on dual monitors.
-One of the features which separate it from the rest of the docks is its compact form factor.
-The ports are arranged cleverly and let you go about your job with ease.
+It supports a 1080p dual display on dual monitors.
+One feature that separates it from the rest of the docks is its compact form factor.
+The ports appear cleverly placed to let you go about your job with ease.

-There aren’t as many ports as the Tobenone Store’s dock, but it gets the basic work down.
-But, you might miss the bunch of USB ports that are available in other docks.
+There are fewer ports than the Tobenone Store’s dock, but it gets the basic work done.
+But, you might lose out on USB ports that are available in other docks.

-One of the flaws of this dock is its HDMI placement.
-They are stacked on top of the other, and if you have braided cables with thick strain reliefs, you may have some issues plugging them.
+One of the flaws of this dock is its HDMI placement, which are stacked on top of one another.
+So, if you have braided cables with thick strain reliefs, you may have some issues plugging them.

 5. Anker PowerExpand Elite 13-in-1 Thunderbolt 3 Dock

 That said, it brings a whooping 13 ports to the table.
-It packs two Thunderbolt ports and USB-C ports.
+It packs two Thunderbolt ports and USB Type-C ports.
 Plus, it has quite a few power options up its sleeves.
-Apart from the 85W Power Delivery, it also 15W Thunderbolt port.
+Apart from the 85W Power Delivery, it has a 15W Thunderbolt port.

 All the fancy features mean that the Anker PowerElite is expensive compared to its counterpart.
 If only you want something premium, then this is the right buy.
-Else, the Belkin dock or the one by Pluggable will fit your requirements better.
+The Belkin dock or the one by Pluggable will better fit your requirements.

 These were some of the best docking stations for multiple monitors.
 It’s true that not too long ago, a dual-monitor or a multi-monitor rig gave the impression of some heavy work in progress.
-Thankfully, now things have changed, and multiple monitors are a common scene now.
+Thankfully, things have changed, and multiple monitors are a common scene.